 Unfortunately, the case of this musician, along with dozens of others like him, is not unusual.
 He was promoted to a position of a thought leader within the church despite having about as much theological depth as a puddle.
 However, because he could, in this case sing and lyric write, in other cases deliver a great sounding sermon or address a particular topic well, this minor failing was ignored.
 He caused people to feel good about themselves while they were ostensibly worshiping Jesus and thus he could do no wrong.
 Never mind that he promoted bad theology, never mind that his denomination was blatantly un-orthodox on a number of points, his music/speaking/teaching felt good!
 So for years, he was promoted to the church, all while preaching/singing/teaching false doctrine.
 Unfortunately, the church does not tend to have good discernment when viewing people.
 It tends to make decisions based on either temporal benefit or personal feelings rather than the Word of God.

 I can already hear people telling me to stop judging people’s hearts, that I don’t know what they believe and so on.
-The funny thing about that, is that the judgement is not mine.
+The funny thing about that is that the judgment is not mine.
 It is the Scriptures.
 If people want to take issue, take issue with the plain text of Scripture.
-People who leave the faith, never were in the faith to begin with.
+People who leave the faith, never were in the faith, to begin with.

 This has not been a pleasant article to write.
 I do not want to question the faith of others, but I am compelled by the Scriptures to do so.
 We should expect this apostacy so long as we continue to live in relative abundance, with an excess of shallow, watered-down doctrine readily available.
 Until such time as evangelical Christianity returns to the foundation of the Word of God and depth of doctrine, this trend will likely continue.